SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Details on Experimental Setup

 \subsection{Sentiment Control}

 \textbf{Dataset.} We use the IMDB dataset preprocessed for preference optimization by \citet{amini-etal-2024-direct}, which uses prefixes of length 5-8 tokens as prompts.

 \textbf{Training and Optimization.} All models are trained over three epochs with an effective batch size of $64$.
 For TDPO, we set $\alpha=0.7$, as it was reported as best for IMDB in \citet{zeng2024token}.
 For DPOP, we set $\lambda=50$ as reported by \citet{pal2024smaug}.
+For D$^2$PO, we use $\gamma=0.98$ \citep{shaoearlier}; and for SePO, we set token ratio $k=\{0.2,0.8\}$ \citep{yang2024selective}.